txt/ase23/docs/project.md

 > A logic to guide guessing about what question to ask next.

-(Historical note: this was my Ph.D. thesis, waaaaaaay back in time.
-None of the following ever really scaled.
-But lately I've realized that if we use data miners and theorem provers as the engine under the hood, then all these could become practical and reasonable.)

 Abduction: inference to the best guess

 Given rules of the form _cause_ &rarr; _effect_ then